frslabs/forus-ios/README.md

  - forus.field2 = true / false (Boolean) ***(Optional)***

-    - If we need location to show on face image as watermark we need to pass true boolean.
+    - If we need to display the location on face image as watermark we need to pass true boolean.

     - If not needed need to pass false.

  - forus.field3 = "" (String) ***(Optional)***

-     -  If we need field3 to show on face image as watermark we need to pass String value
+     -  If we need to display the field3 on face image as watermark we need to pass String value

      -  field3 has a character limit of 20.

  - forus.field4 = "" (String) ***(Optional)***

-     -  If we need field4 to show on face image as watermark we need to pass String value.
+     -  If we need to display the field4 on face image as watermark we need to pass String value.

      -  field4 has a character limit of 20.

  - forus.field5 = "" (String) ***(Optional)***

-     -  If we need field5 to show on face image as watermark we need to pass String value.
+     -  If we need to display the field5 on face image as watermark we need to pass String value.

      -  field5 has a character limit of 40.